-This Part applies to multi dwelling housing where three (3) or more dwellings are located on a single lot of land.
+This Part applies to multi dwelling housing, on land to which this DCP applies where three (3) or more dwellings are located on a single lot of land.
 Multi dwelling housing includes development commonly known as townhouses and villas.
-Botany Bay Local Environmental Plan 2013 defines multi dwelling housing as:
+Bayside Local Environmental Plan 2021 defines multi dwelling housing as: